Telesphoreo/Wave/README.md

         </repository>
 ```

-Now you can add Wave as a dependency:
+Now you can add Wave as a dependency by doing the following:
 ```yaml
         <dependency>
             <groupId>com.github.Telesphoreo</groupId>